PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 - **Result Explanation**: Provide context and interpretation of query results

 ## Enhanced DocFX Reporting System

+This system is responsible for generating comprehensive, well-structured, and visually rich reports in DocFX-compatible markdown format.
+Reports are generated in two main scenarios:
+1. By the `loganalyzer report generate <sessionId>` command, producing a full analysis report for a session including any queries the user may have run.
+2. Dynamically during an interactive `loganalyzer query` session, where each query and its results are appended to a running markdown document.

 ### Rich Markdown Generation
 The reporting system generates DocFX-compatible markdown with advanced visualizations: